 Tuesday, March 24, 2026

-The findings confirm that, in the context of bone metastases, palliative radiotherapy ensures not only effective symptom control but also a meaningful improvement in patients’ quality of life.
+The findings presented support the conclusion that, in the context of bone metastases, palliative radiotherapy remains an effective approach not only for symptom control but also for improving patient quality of life.
+The presentation was followed by an engaging discussion among participants, addressing clinical considerations and practical aspects of treatment optimization.

 About Speaker